-Our History goes back over 12,000 years where our old people lived off the land and waters of our old countries.
-Travelling by sea between our villages allowed families to practice our culture through ceremonies like feasts, and potlatching.
-We also travelled to surrounding villages for trading and harvesting.
+Our History goes back over 12,000 years when our old people lived off the land and waters of our old countries.
+Traveling by sea between our villages allowed families to practice our culture through ceremonies like feasts, and potlatching.
+We also traveled to surrounding villages for trading and harvesting.

 The Kwa’lilas Hotel was built by our very own k’awat’si Construction company.
 The building makes extensive use of local cedar and the design is meant to resemble the traditional big house style with a smoke hole at the top of the building.
 Traditionally, when visitors see smoke coming from a big house, it means welcome.

-You will find many expressions of our culture throughout the hotel including masks and designs by our artists.
-This is our way of us sharing our history and our legends and opening up our hearts to welcome you to the North Island.
+You will find many expressions of our culture throughout our Port Hardy hotel including masks and designs by our artists.
+This is our way of sharing our history and legends and opening our hearts to welcome you to the North Island.
 Gila’kasla!